Fire of a Comet’s Tail

-Kate looked over to the nearby lit candle, and turned to her cousin.
-“Bess – pray, light more tapers.
+Kate looked over at the nearby lit candle and turned to her cousin.
+“Bess — pray, light more tapers.
 I do not want to wait until dawn to see you better.”
 She tightened her mouth.
-“There is so much I want to say to you – so much we have never spoken of.
-For too long, I’ve remained silent…” She settled back on her pillow, and closed her eyes.
+“There is so much I want to say to you—so much we have never spoken of.
+For too long, I’ve remained silent…” She settled back on her pillow and closed her eyes.
 Listening to Bess lighting the candelabrums in the room, she drifted back the years to an enclosed garden at Hatfield where spring had done its magic.
 The day’s beauty remained at odds with the distant sound of a weeping child.

 Up ahead flashed the golden yellow of a satin kirtle.
-Bess’s red, loose hair streamed behind her, as if the fire of a comet’s tail.
+Bess’s red, loose hair streamed behind her, as if a comet’s fiery tail.
 Kate shouted, “Bess, wait!”

 The little girl glanced over her shoulder and bolted, running for her life.
 Kate picked up her skirts.
 Her longer legs outdid the shorter legs of her three-year-old cousin.
 Kate snatched her up and dropped to her knees.
 Bess struggled, then sagged in her arms, sobbing.
 Kate wanted to cry, too.

 “You shouldn’t run away,” she said.
 Catching her breath, she kissed the top of Bess’s head.
 Her hair smelled of rosewater, but there was another smell.
 Bess wet herself?
 Sweet Jesu’.
 What have we done to her?